yash-sharma1/docs-site/docs/blockchain.md

 would be introduced and executed.
 More qualified organization/individual can become Validator.

-### What is a `Witness Node`?
+### What is a Witness Node?

-`Witness Node` are the majority nodes of Binance Chain.
-Although they do not join consensus process and produce blocks, they do:
+Witness nodes represent the majority nodes in a Binance Chain deployment.
+Although they do not join the consensus process and produce blocks, they take care of:

-- witnes consensus process
+- The witness consensus process.
-- serve as data replicas and propagate the chain states around
+- They serve as data replicas and help to propagate the chain state around the network.
-- receive transactions and broadcast them to all other nodes including `Validator`.
+- They receive transactions and broadcast them to all other nodes including Validator nodes.

-### What is `Accelerate Node`?
+### What is an Accelerated Node?

 Please check [here](faq.md#what_is_the_accelerated_node).